 E.M.
 Sciences Ltd.

 Gary Robinson, M.Sc., is the founder and past president of EM Sciences Ltd., a management consulting firm formed in 1975 to meet the needs of project-oriented businesses.
 His work with clients includes organizational development and culture change, management training and coaching, collaborative project planning, work redesign, team building and project partnering processes, project management critique, strategic planning, conflict resolution, and continuous productivity and quality improvement.
-Gary is a Registered Organization Development Professional (RODP) consultant and a member of the Project Management Institute (PMI®) and Engineers and Geoscientists BC.
+Gary is a Registered Organization Development Professional (RODP) consultant, was a founding member of the Project Management Institute (PMI®) and a member of Engineers and Geoscientists BC from 1972–2020.